-The UC Davis Feminist Research Institute (FRI) is now accepting applications for its 2019-2020 Collaboratory Fellows Program supports UC Davis graduate students engaging in feminist collaboration that exemplifies FRI’s four values of inclusivity, intersectionality, justice, and transformation.
+The Graduate Collaboratory Fellows Program supports UC Davis graduate students engaging in feminist collaboration that exemplifies FRI’s four values of inclusivity, intersectionality, justice, and transformation.
 We are particularly interested in collaborations that challenge traditional hierarchies of knowledge.
 Collaborations could include feminist-informed community-based research, productions or events, team science, convergence research, or research exploring citational and/or archival practices as collaboration.
 This program is designed to support graduate students with fully formed research projects or who are drawing on already established collaborations.
 Currently, the Fellows Program supports graduate students with up to $2k in research funds, as well as all of the benefits that come from an affiliation with FRI--access to a collaborative working space, research networks, and a team of FRI staff committed to helping amplify feminist research on campus and beyond.